leeson-consulting/leeson.www/docs/blog/posts/error_cascade_in_ppp_cobs.md

   - COBS
 ---

-# Error Cascade in PPP COBS
+# Error Cascade in COBS Encoded Data

 Consistent Overhead Byte Stuffing (COBS) is used to frame byte-oriented communications and is described in detail in [Wikipedia](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) and elsewhere.
 COBS is used as a lower overhead alternative to HDLC Byte Stuffing.